 We modified the original recipe by subbing apricot kernel oil for coconut oil to make it noncomedogenic.

 There is no official certification process for brands labeling their products “noncomedogenic” in the same way there is no official process for labeling products “natural.”
-This means that any brand can label any of their products “noncomedogenic” with literally no research done to back up the claim.
+This means that any brand can label any of their products “noncomedogenic” with literally no research is done to back up the claim.

 We’re not saying this to scare you or negate all the information we’ve just provided.
 It doesn’t mean all beauty brands are lying to you or manipulating you.
 It just means that you have to be extra careful when you’re buying products based on the label.

 Always be sure you’re buying reputable brands from reputable websites and do your homework to find out why a certain product is labeled noncomedogenic.
 Like we said previously, every person’s skin is unique, with different sensitivities to specific ingredients.
 What may be comedogenic to you may not affect someone else’s skin at all.

 Additionally, many stores bought products have more ingredients than just the oils, botanicals and waxes that have been rated.
 These ingredients could also affect your skin’s reaction to the product.

 Also, if you get inspired to shop on your own after reading our list, we recommend you look carefully at all the ingredients before you purchase anything.
 For example, the ever-popular (and totally affordable) Trader Joe’s brand Vitamin E oil’s first ingredient is actually soybean oil (which has a comedogenic rating of 3) and also includes coconut oil (which we just sadly learned is comedogenic).